kburns/mesa_conda_recipes/README.md

 ### osx

 The MESA installation (without gyre) is currently building on osx with several array-bounds, do-subscript, stringop-overflow warnings.
-I have disabled `-Werror` to prevent these from halting the installation, but the tests seem to pass despite the warnings.
+I removed `-Werror` to prevent these from halting the installation.
+The installation then seems to complete and the tests seem to pass, but the code segfaults upon running the tutorial model.

 ## Procedure